- Home

 2. Smoked salmon and broccoli frittata

-Smoked salmon might not seem like the most budget-friendly ingredient, but at Asda, you can buy a pack of smoked salmon trimmings for just £2.20.
+Smoked salmon may not seem like the most budget-friendly ingredient, but it might surprise you.
+For instance, at Asda, you can buy a pack of smoked salmon trimmings for £2.20.

 If you eat eggs, there’s a good chance you have some at home already, and the only other ingredients you need are broccoli, olive oil, and some salt and pepper.

 You can add dill for extra flavour, and also any other veggies that need using up – spinach and onions work really well.
-Cut into quarters and serve with a salad or some crusty bread.
+Cut your frittata into quarters and serve it with a salad or some crusty bread.

-To get started, you could try this smoked salmon and broccoli frittata recipe from Good To Know.
+To get started, you could try this smoked salmon and broccoli frittata from Good To Know.

 3. Pasta arrabiata